Big Brother (Australian TV series) season 12

 The twelfth season of the Australian reality television series Big Brother, also known as Big Brother 2020, began airing on 8 June 2020.
 It was the first season of the show to air on the Seven Network after it bought the rights to the series in 2019, following a six-year absence.
 The show was originally screened on Network Ten from 2001 to 2008, then the Nine Network from 2012 to 2014.
 Sonia Kruger returned as the host of the show.
+Production was uniquely disrupted by the COVID-19 pandemic, forcing a temporary filming lockdown due to a crew member's exposure, an unprecedented format break to inform housemates off-camera, and an accelerated daily eviction schedule to prevent cancellation.

 This season revolved around 20 strangers living in a house together with no communication with the outside world as they competed for $250,000.
 They were constantly filmed during their time in the house and were not permitted to communicate with those filming them.
 Unlike earlier seasons, the format of the series was revised to emphasise competition and gameplay, with housemates now competing in challenges for power and safety before voting each other out of the house.
 When only three housemates were left, the Australian public decided which finalist would win the grand prize.
 This season was also the first to be completely pre-recorded before airing, except for a live finale.

 The series was filmed in late February and March 2020 and aired during June and July 2020 on the Seven Network, culminating in a live finale on 22 July 2020, where Australia voted for model and tradie Chad Hurst to win the series, over Sophie Budack and Daniel Gorringe.
 Hurst won a cash prize of $234,656.
 Additionally, Kieran Davidson was bribed out of the game with a cash bribe of $15,344 during the White Room twist, taking that amount from the intended $250,000 grand prize.

 Production

 On 23 October 2019, Seven Network confirmed it will be reviving the series in 2020.
-Rumours indicated the series would be closer in format to the American & Canadian versions - particularly given the upfronts trailer featured footage from Big Brother US 17, Big Brother Canada 2 and Big Brother Canada 3 as well as the emphasis on the phrase "Control, Evict, Win" in the promo.
+Rumours indicated the series would be closer in format to the American & Canadian versions - particularly given the upfronts trailer featured footage from Big Brother 17, Big Brother Canada 2 and Big Brother Canada 3 as well as the emphasis on the phrase "Control, Evict, Win" in the promo.

 The reboot has been compared to Survivor - in which the politicking and strategising regarding the nomination and eviction processes are not only allowed (being disallowed in earlier iterations) but central to the format.
 Seven's Director of Programming Angus Ross confirmed there would be no regular live shows on 26 October.
 It was announced on 5 February 2020 that Sonia Kruger will return to host Big Brother.